kingluddite/web-dev-notes/workflow/atom.md

 open folder - press enter when on folder new file in tree - a

+## working with javascript
+atom beautify causes proplems when working with React and Meteor.
+I had to disable the javascript language and use JSX or JavaScript meteor.
+But when just working with JavaScript I needed to turn back on the JavaScript syntax to get the linter to work.

 ## Easy move files across panes

 ```js